SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/bool.rst

 All edge detection functions will instantiate an additional register via :ref:`RegNext <regnext>` to get a delayed value of the ``Bool`` in question.

-This feature does not reconfigure a D-type Flip-Flop to use an alternative CLK source, it uses two D-type Flip-Flop in series chain (with both CLK pins inheriting the default ClockDomain).
+This feature does not reconfigure a D-type flip-flop to use an alternative CLK source, it uses two D-type flip-flop in series chain (with both CLK pins inheriting the default ClockDomain).
 It has combinational logic to perform edge detection based on the output Q states.